whatsupmailbox/whatsupmailbox.github.io/_posts/2016-03-03-Box-Of-Style-By-Rachel-Zoe-Subscription-Box-March-2016-Surprise-Gift.md

 <br>

-<p>Rachel Zoe recently launched a pop-up store in Los Angeles (The Grove) and I wanted to go so bad but alas I had to be in San Francisco for work that day.
+<p>Rachel Zoe recently launched her first ever pop-up shop in Los Angeles (The Grove) and I wanted to go so bad but alas I had to be in San Francisco for work that day.
 To celebrate the launch of her newly designed web store, they sent out $50 gift cards to <a href="http://fbuy.me/cJCZ1" target="_blank">Box Of Style</a> subscribers, yay!
 I'm not sure if every subscriber received this, but just in case, if you're a subscriber watchout for this package in your mailbox!</p>

 <br>